shehryarx05/Sorting-Algorithm-Analysis/README.md

 Install Python 3.10+ And Run:

 sorting_test.py First Then Run multiple_trials.py.
 This Would Create A Data Folder With Graphs And Another Folder With A Json File.

+Citation

+If You Use This Code Or Reference This Work, Please Cite The Zenodo DOI Below:

+Khan, Shehryar Ahmed (2025).
+Comparative Analysis Of Sorting Algorithm Speeds And Efficiency.
+Zenodo.
+DOI: 10.5281/zenodo.17655387